JacenYi/TravelTrust/README.md

-# Scenic Spot Review System on Mantle Network
+# Travel Trust System on Mantle Network

 A decentralized travel review system built on Mantle Network, combining blockchain technology with AI-powered review processing to create a transparent, secure, and intelligent platform for travel enthusiasts.